scarlettmorris/CS4099_Cervical_Cancer_Detection/README.md

 ### Working directly with new_train_data.npz, new_validate_data.npz, and new_test_data.npz
 Datasets can be found at: 10.5281/zenodo.15121399

-Ensure files are in the same directly as all .py files.
+Ensure files are in the same directory as all .py files.

 ### Working with the Docker container